 Andrea loves to travel and spend time with her husband and her daughter, who is a graduate of the AMS Casa program.
 She enjoys painting and writing and has published a children’s book, The Good Luck Dragonfly.

-Isla Healy is excited to join Atlantic Montessori School in September 2017 as a Casa Guide.
+Isla Healy joined Atlantic Montessori School in September 2017 as a Casa Guide.
 Isla completed her second practicum placement in our Casa class and earned her AMI Montessori teaching diploma from the Foundation for Montessori Education in Toronto in May 2017.
 Isla is originally from the United Kingdom and, through her travels and growing up abroad, she has observed a number of different styles of education.
 She feels that Montessori education offers children a well-rounded and natural approach to learning.

 Isla also has an interest in the performing arts and has a degree in Theatre Studies from Acadia University.